Xexr/wisdom/README.md

 - There is no such thing as being “on time.”
 You are either late or you are early.
 Your choice. [^first]

+- You can be whatever you want, so be the person who ends meetings early. [^first]

+- You cannot get smart people to work extremely hard just for money. [^first]

+- Experience is overrated.
+When hiring, hire for aptitude, train for skills.
+Most really amazing or great things are done by people doing them for the first time. [^second]

 - When checking references for a job applicant, employers may be reluctant or prohibited from saying anything negative, so leave or send a message that says, “Get back to me if you highly recommend this applicant as super great.”
 If they don’t reply take that as a negative. [^first]

+- When you don’t know how much to pay someone for a particular task, ask them “what would be fair” and their answer usually is. [^first]

+- Train employees well enough they could get another job, but treat them well enough so they never want to. [^third]

 - When you have some success, the feeling of being an imposter can be real.
 Who am I fooling?
 But when you create things that only you — with your unique talents and experience — can do, then you are absolutely not an imposter.
 You are the ordained.
 It is your duty to work on things that only you can do. [^first]

-- You cannot get smart people to work extremely hard just for money. [^first]

-- When you don’t know how much to pay someone for a particular task, ask them “what would be fair” and their answer usually is. [^first]

 - Your best job will be one that you were unqualified for because it stretches you.
 In fact only apply to jobs you are unqualified for [^first].

-- You can be whatever you want, so be the person who ends meetings early. [^first]

 - When negotiating, dont aim for a bigger piece of the pie; aim to create a bigger pie. [^first]